Saxifraga cotyledon

 Saxifraga cotyledon, the pyramidal saxifrage, is a species of flowering plant that occurs in the mountains of Europe.
 It has rosettes about 20 cm across of tongue-shaped leaves, beaded but not toothed.
 In May or June the tall panicles of white flowers, branched and pyramidal in outline, may reach 60 cm.
-It is one of Norway's two national flowers (chosen in 1935).
+It is one of Norway's two national flowers (chosen in 1935), the other national flower being Calluna.
 Its relationship to the "silver saxifrages" (Saxifraga sect.
 Ligulatae) remains to be resolved to full satisfaction.

 Distribution

 Saxifraga cotyledon has an Arctic–alpine distribution, occurring in Scandinavia, Iceland, the Western Alps and the Pyrenees.

 Horticulture

 To produce flowers it sometimes is necessary to remove and save for propagation all side rosettes.
 The flowering rosette dies after blooming.